alexlichtenberger/wordle_cli_and_solver/README.md

 To run the solver, run `npm run solver`

-These three commands all run the build before executing.
+These three commands all run a full tsc build before executing.